arielord/arielord.github.io/_posts/2019-01-24-why_software_development.markdown

 Post graduation I felt like I was on top of the world.
 Attained a versatile degree in mathematics and surprisingly did hold up my end of the bargain of learning about software.
 Reflecting on my time at university I realized even in my math classes the most satisfying part was being able to get my code to successfully run/compile.
 It is truly one of the most gratifying things, and if you have ever coded I am pretty sure you know the feeling.
 With this in mind I was determined to find a job in software development and advance my skill set from scripting to building actual applications.

-It was never really my plan to go into software development, wasn't my plan nor did I major in computer science.
-And that is how i stumbled into software development.
+It was never really my plan to go into software development and it wasn't my plan nor did I major in computer science.
+Like I said I just continously stumbled into it and I liked it.